gaehlerm/SoftwareEngineering/README.md

         pass
 ```

-An alternative to abstract base classes in Python are protocols. // Differences protocols <-> ABC?
-I need to look at it again... https://youtu.be/EVa5Wdcgl94
+An alternative to abstract base classes in Python are protocols, though we cannot go into these differences here. // https://youtu.be/EVa5Wdcgl94

 ### Implementation class